cap-js-community/sap-afc-sdk/README.md

   - Other properties are not allowed
 - `message`:
   - Properties `name` and `messages` need to be provided
-  - Messages need to be provided as array of Job result messages
+  - Messages need to be provided as array of job result messages
   - Other properties are not allowed

 Job processing is performed as part of the Event Queue processing.
 The Event Queue is a framework built on top of CAP